mesosphere-backup/dcos-cassandra-service/README.md

 ## Managing

 ### Add a Node
-Increase the `NODES` value via Marathon as described in the Configuration Update section.
-This create a update plan as described in that section.
+Increase the `NODES` value via Marathon as described in the [Configuration Update](#configuration-update) section.
+This creates an update plan as described in that section.
 An additional node will be added as the last block of that plan.
-After a node has been added it is advisable to run cleanup, as described in the Cleanup subsection of the Managing section.
-It is safe to delay running cleanup until off peak hours.
+After a node has been added, you should run cleanup, as described in the [Cleanup](#cleanup) section.
+It is safe to delay running cleanup until off-peak hours.

 ### Cleanup

-Cassandra does not automatically remove data when a node looses part of its partition range.
+Cassandra does not automatically remove data when a node loses part of its partition range.
 This can occur when nodes are added or removed from the ring.
-To remove the unnecessary data cleanup should be run.
-Cleanup can be a CPU and disk intensive operation.
-As such, it is recommended to delay running cleanup until off peak hours.
-The DCOS Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node, sequentially.
+Tun cleanup to remove the unnecessary data.
+Cleanup can be a CPU- and disk-intensive operation.
+As such, it is recommended to delay running cleanup until off-peak hours.
+The DCOS Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node sequentially.

 To perform a cleanup from the CLI, enter the following command: